vlordier/aider-composer/README.md

 ## Requirements

-This extension use python package `aider.chat` and `flask` to provide background service, so you should install them first.
+This extension use python package `aider-chat` and `flask` to provide background service, so you should install them first.

-- install Python
+- install Python. you can download from [python.org](https://www.python.org/) or any other ways.
-- install `aider.chat` and `flask` package
+- install `aider-chat` and `flask` package, use command `pip install aider-chat flask`

 ## Extension Settings

 This extension contributes the following settings:

-- `aider-composer.pythonPath`: Path that includes the Python executable and the `aider.chat`, `flask` package is installed. this is required before you can use this extension. if you not set this, extension will not be activated.
+- `aider-composer.pythonPath`: Directory that includes the Python executable (not the Python executable path) and the `aider.chat`, `flask` package is installed. this is required before you can use this extension. if you not set this, extension will not be activated.

 ---